fqm889/cs263/base_project/freeway/proposal.md

  ```

  All Lists are implemented with ArrayList.

-The intepreter executes the statement, sending the states and results to Google App Engine
+ The intepreter executes the statement, sending the states and results to Google App Engine in JSON.

- in JSON.
+ The intepreter takes in requests from clients through the GAE and executes the code statement by statement.
+After executing one statement,
+ current status is sent to GAE to be sent to all clients.
+The current status will be shown on webpage of clients as debug information, thus enabling everyone
+ to watch and debug at the same time.